What Romans 5:8 Means: While We Were Still Sinners…

 This is the heart of the Gospel.
 We are sinners loved by God.
 Hopeless on our own, but because of God we can find hope and a new life.

-Now that we’ve looked at the Romans 5:8 meaning let’s look at how this applies to our everyday life.
+Now that we’ve looked at what Romans 5:8 means let’s look at how this applies to our everyday life.

 God has proven his love for you.
 He’s shown that he’s willing to do anything to bring you back to him.
 Therefore you can trust him.